 Enabling business users to create more value for their customers.

-Historical concern: Users may not fully understand the data or know how to make inferences from the data.
+Historical concerns: Users may not fully understand the data or know how to make inferences from the data.

 What you need to consider when building your self-service BI capability

-You have seen the primary benefits of self-service BI; you are ready to embark on a self-service BI journey; to ensure you have a successful self-service BI program, do these three things:
+You have seen the primary benefits of self-service BI; you are ready to embark on a self-service BI journey.
+To ensure the success of your self-service BI program, do these three things: